THE BEST AERO HELMET FOR ROAD CYCLISTS

 And no, I don’t think your head will tire more or less during a ride with any of these aero helmets.

 Most of these helmets are made with what’s called “in-mold” mold technology, where the outer shell and EPS (Expanded Polystyrene) foam liner that makes up the core of the helmet are molded and bonded together rather than having to be glued or taped after being molded separately.

 This technology improves the amount of impact a helmet can absorb and provides more design options, for example, to make the helmet more aero or decide where to put vents without affecting the helmet’s structural integrity.
 You can read more about these two design considerations here.

 The plastic MIPS basket liner sits inside the EPS liner and attaches separately at a few spots.
 Of course, the MIPS liner is designed to stay with your head and move separately from the EPS to reduce the twisting effect on impact.

 QUALITY – FIT & FINISH AND MATERIALS

 You get a pretty good feel for the fit & finish of a helmet when you put it on and ride it even a few times.
-How good is the paint job, how well attached are the pads, the application of logos and stickers, etc. Does it look and feel like it’s well made or does it feel like you are wearing something that’s cheap?
+How good is the paint job, how well attached are the pads, the application of logos and stickers, etc. Does it look and feel like it’s well made, or does it feel like you are wearing something cheap?

-A similar question applies to the materials like the straps and clasps, the circumference adjuster and the pads that line the helmets.
+A similar question applies to the materials like the straps and clasps, the circumference adjuster, and the pads that line the helmets.
 These contribute to the comfort and fit performance criteria but also give you a sense of whether you are getting something that is a quality product or not.